 Stroke Awareness (Part 1 of 4: Stroke Risks)

-A significant neurological condition that causes huge financial burden on a country’s economy morbidity and mortality is stroke, commonly known as phalish.
-This condition does affect the sufferer but unlike many other diseases can have serious effects on any family, especially if the person afflicted is the breadwinner of the family.
+A significant neurological condition that causes a huge financial burden on a country’s economy, morbidity and mortality is stroke, commonly known as phalish.
+This condition does affect the sufferer, but unlike many other diseases can have serious effects on any family, especially if the person afflicted is the breadwinner of the family.

 Is it because I have been consuming alcohol or smoking cigarettes and bidis?

-There are other factors besides smoking and alcohol that can lead to stroke.
-Obesity is a modern epidemic which is actually a result of lack of exercise and rich diet that comes out of consuming fast food and a high calorie diet.
-Diets rich in fats, oils, cholesterol, and salt, tasty as they may be, are an invitation card to stroke.
+Other factors besides smoking and alcohol can lead to stroke.
+Obesity is a modern epidemic that is actually a result of a lack of exercise and a rich diet that comes from consuming fast food and a high-calorie diet.
+Diets rich in fats, oils, cholesterol, and salt, tasty as they may be, are an invitation to stroke.
 Fruits and vegetables are a great way of helping yourself.
-Similarly, lack of exercise increases obesity and this leads to other diseases like diabetes, high blood pressure, and cardiac diseases all of which increase the likelihood of developing stroke.
+Similarly, lack of exercise increases obesity, and this leads to other diseases like diabetes, high blood pressure, and cardiac diseases, all of which increase the likelihood of developing stroke.
 Moderate physical activity of even 30 minutes may help you keep stroke at bay.

 Is it because I stopped taking medicines?